JeremyTallant/google_ads/README.md

 ## Contents
 1. **The brief:** Create a list of words to pair with products.
 2. **Combine the words with the product names:** Combine words and products.
-3. Convert the list of lists into a DataFrame
+3. **Convert the list of lists into a DataFrame:** Convert the list into a DataFrame.
 4. Rename the columns of the DataFrame
 5. Add a campaign column
 6. Create the match type column